 Friends LA's work is based on a unique Two-Generation (2Gen) approach, where we leverage our proven model to impact generational change for both youth and caregivers.
-We provide for not only the youth enrolled in our program, but our parents as well – creating a holistic model of support for the entire family.
+We support not only the youth enrolled in our program, but their parents as well – creating a holistic model of support for the entire family.

-As we continue to build Core Assets, collaboratively set goals and empower youth to meet long-term outcomes, our 2Gen approach leverages the power of the Friend relationship with caregivers to support them to meet their own goals as caregivers.
+As we continue to build Core Assets, collaboratively set goals and empower youth to meet long-term outcomes, our 2Gen approach leverages the power of a Friend's relationship with caregivers to support them to meet their own goals as caregivers.
 We do this by:

 According to the Harvard Business School of Oregon, every $1 invested in program youth returns $7 to the community.
 That $7 return on investment becomes almost $27 when siblings, classmates and the next generation are included in the equation.

-Our model is real, and it works – for youth, for caregivers and for the next generation.
+Our model is real, and it works – for youth, for caregivers, and for the generations that follow.